joon-hee-kim/Big-Mart-Sales-Prediction-Analysis/README.md

 ## Motivation

 Our team initiated this project to understand the end-to-end process of a data science project by predicting product sales at retail outlets.
-Using the Big Mart Sales Prediction dataset, we aimed to analyze how product-level and outlet-level features affect sales performance.
+Using the Big Mart Sales Prediction dataset, we aimed to analyze how product-level and outlet-level features are related to sales performance.

 This project allowed us to apply a practical data science workflow, including data exploration, missing-value handling, categorical encoding, outlier detection, feature scaling, feature selection, model training, and model evaluation.
 Through this process, we gained hands-on experience in applying machine learning models to a structured real-world dataset.